 They Laughed When I Launched the Hitting Performance Lab, But When I Uncovered The Truth…

 This is where Bill Nye the Science Guy meets Babe Ruth.
-We take human movement principles, validated by science, and apply it to hitting a ball.
-In the old Biblical story, everyone agrees that Goliath should have crushed David.
+Take the following Biblical story as an example, everyone agrees that Goliath should have crushed David.
 But what people don’t see was that David was an expert marksman with a slingshot.
 David never had to go toe-toe with Goliath.
-Why would he?!
-David was outmatched in strength and size!
+Why would he?
+David was outmatched in strength and size.
 But what David had on Goliath was a better technical skill that outmatched the giant’s size and strength.
 And that’s what the Hitting Performance Lab is all about!

 About Joey Myers